Curriculum

 The National Curriculum 2014

 The new National Curriculum outlines what must be taught in Key Stages 1 and 2 (Years 1-6) in maintained state schools in England from September 2014.
-It provides details of children’s statutory curriculum entitlement in English, Mathematics and Science and across 10 further subject areas: Art and design, Computing (formerly ICT, or Information Communication Technology), Design and technology, Geography, History, MFL (Modern Foreign Languages), Music, Physical Education, PSHE (Personal, Social and Health Education) and RE (Religious Education).
+It provides details of children’s statutory curriculum entitlement in English, Mathematics and Science and across 10 further subject areas: Art and design, Computing, Design and technology, Geography, History, MFL (Modern Foreign Languages), Music, Physical Education, PSHE (Personal, Social and Health Education) and RE (Religious Education).

 The requirements of the new national curriculum raise expectations of pupils’ learning and achievement, particularly in English and Maths.
-At Little Gaddesden we use a range of intervention programmes to meet these requirements, including the Sounds Write Programme and Abacus Programme for Maths.
+At Little Gaddesden we use a range of intervention programmes to meet these requirements, including the Sounds Write Programme and reference to White Rose for Maths.
 The website Curriculum area is intended to provide parents with information about these programmes and to show how the Little Gaddesden curriculum builds on the statutory requirements of the National Curriculum across all subject areas to provide a rich and distinctive learning experience for our children.

 Early Years Foundation Stage